FrostyX/frostyx.github.io/_drafts/copr-loves-modularity.md

 ## Modularity in Copr

 In last releases we introduced a lot of interesting things regarding modularity.
-You can now use copr-cli for submitting an existing modulemd to be built or alternatively generate modulemd from your project through few easy steps in your browser.
+You can now use `copr-cli` for submitting an existing modulemd to be built or alternatively generate modulemd from your project through few easy steps in your browser.
 We also made a cool UI for viewing modules.
+Let's see how you can build something.

 ### How to submit a module via copr-cli

-Now we have a new command `copr-cli build-module ...` for submitting module builds into Copr and it is very easy to use.
+There is a new command `copr-cli build-module ...` for submitting module builds into Copr and it is very easy to use.
 It expect you to select one of the optional parameters `--url` or `--yaml` to specify a modulemd source.
 And that is basically it.
-You can also specify an owner and project name like you can do it for other copr-cli commands.
+You can also specify an owner and project name like you can do it for other `copr-cli` commands.

 <pre class="prettyprint">
 # Most simple is just to submit a build from localy stored modulemd yaml file